wkumari/draft-vandergaast-edns-client-subnet/README.md

    o  Recursive Resolvers SHOULD limit the number of total different
       networks that they keep in cache.

+Contavalli, et al.        Expires April 5, 2016                [Page 18]

+Internet-Draft        Client Subnet in DNS Queries          October 2015

    o  Recursive Resolvers MUST never send an ECS option with a SOURCE
       PREFIX-LENGTH providing more bits in the ADDRESS than they are willing to cache responses for.

-Contavalli, et al.       Expires March 28, 2016                [Page 18]

-Internet-Draft        Client Subnet in DNS Queries        September 2015

    o  Recursive Resolvers should implement algorithms to improve the
       cache hit rate, given the size constraints indicated above.